Recycling what we can

 Plastics numbered 3, 4, 6 and 7 are not currently able to be recycled via our kerbside collections as these plastics are difficult to recycle and low in value.
 New Zealand does not have the required infrastructure to process large volumes of these onshore and there are limited opportunities in offshore markets.
 Other countries produce and use more of these plastic types and already saturate what has become a limited and controlled market for trade and recycling of these materials.

 Many product and packaging companies are moving toward using plastics 1, 2 and 5 because of their higher recyclability and value.
 You can help support this change by buying fewer products made from hard to recycle plastics.
-Avoidance is the always the most effective way to minimise waste.
-Avoid having the plastic in the first place, as often as you can, as this means you do not have to dispose of it once you have finished using it.
-If you are not able to avoid it, using the item less is another way to ensure you are throwing less of it away.

 Rotorua Lakes Council can provide presentations or workshops to support groups and individuals in understanding recycling information and processes.
-If you would like to find out more, please get in touch recycling@rotorualc.nz.
+If you would like to find out more, please get in touch with recycling@rotorualc.nz.